michaelolof/vuex-class-component/README.md

   }
 }
 ```
 This is a significant improvement over our initial method.
 First we get type safety out of the box since we're using classes without doing much work.
-Also note that occupation and specialty don't need to be redefined as getters any longer.
-Just import the getter decorator, use it on an already defined state and it automatically becomes a getter. \
+Also note that **occupation** and **specialty** don't need to be redefined as getters any longer.
+Just import the getter decorator, use it on an already defined state and it automatically becomes a getter.
+This is useful when you have a long list of initialized state you also want to make available as getters.
+Which is also why state that are not getters must be **private**\
 \
 We can then extract the actual vuex object:
 ```